fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 - `group_id` (String) The unique identifier for the Group within the Fivetran system.
 - `region` (String) Data processing location.
 This is where Fivetran will operate and run computation on data.
-- `service` (String) The connector type name within the Fivetran system
+- `service` (String) The destination type name within the Fivetran system
 - `setup_status` (String) Destination setup status
 - `time_zone_offset` (String) Determines the time zone for the Fivetran sync schedule.